I spent a day in Ljubljana: here are my personal tips for the Slovenian capital.

 I was very surprised by the range of exciting locations in Ljubljana!
 Going out for a good meal or finding nice cafes is really no problem here.
 Nevertheless, I have brought a few tips for you, so that you already have a first clue for your trip to Ljubljana.

-Fancy some more city breaks in Europe?
+Fancy more city breaks in Europe?

 Then get inspired by my ideas for a short trip here!